-This surgical procedure is fertility preserving in theory, however it is relatively frequent for women who undertake a partial oophorectomy to suffer from ovarian failure.
+This surgical procedure is fertility-preserving in theory, however it is relatively frequent for women who undertake a partial oophorectomy to suffer from ovarian failure.

-The long-term risks that are associated with complete removal of the ovaries are less pronounced in the partial procedure.
+The long-term risks that are associated with the complete removal of the ovaries are less pronounced than in the partial procedure.
 As a result, the intention of the woman to bear children in the future should be considered when deciding whether surgery is the right option.

 When an ovary and the Fallopian tube are removed together, the procedure is referred to as salpingo-oophorectomy.
 This can take place either on one side or on both, known as unilateral or bilateral salpingo-oophorectomy respectively.

 Whilst this procedure has the potential to provide an option of birth control in humans, it is not commonly used in practice, as tubal litigation is the preferred method.
-This involves blocking of the Fallopian tubes to inhibit ovulation and leaving the ovaries intact.
+This involves blocking the Fallopian tubes to inhibit ovulation and leaving the ovaries intact.

-Benefits and Risks of Surgery
+Benefits and risks of surgery

 Each woman has a unique medical history and the most likely benefits and risks of an oophorectomy are different.